jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ## Installation Notes

 ### Fixing Bluetooth on BCM94350ZAE
 Installed latest BrcmFirmwareRepo.kext and BrcmNonPatchRAM2.kext from https://bitbucket.org/RehabMan/os-x-brcmpatchram/downloads/ using Kext Utility to Library/Extensions.
-Did not work.
+Found out why it wasn't working was because my USB ports were messed up.
+I used Hackintool 1.8.2 to figure out which ports were which and this fixed my Bluetooth issue, as well as my webcam regression.

+### USB Port Limit
+I used Hackintool 1.8.2 to fix my USB ports, along with a few other issues.
+It generated a new USBPorts.kext for my system and installed L/E

-### Audio using WhateverGreen
+### Audio using WhateverGreen (was working, now not)
 - Replaced the AudioPatcher method with an entry under Devices->Properties Devices: PciRoot(0x0)/Pci(0x1f,0x3) Properties Key:layout-id Properties Value: 62000000 Value Type: Data
+- I reverted to using Devices/Inject Audio 98 in my config.plist and my audio started working again.
+Left the WEG setup in here in case it's useful to anyone else.

 ### Webcam Functionality
 - The webcam does work, though it needs to be activated using the keyboard shortcut of Function + F6.
 I found this is a little sketchy as it didn't work if I needed it in the browser unless I already had the webcam active in Photo Booth after using the shortcut.
 Though once I had it working, it seems to be working on-going without needing to be pre-started like that.

 ### Screen Brightness / Sleep Wake
-- Screen brightness still isn't working, but I do now have a control.
-It appeared after I followed these steps in [this forum post](https://www.tonymacx86.com/threads/solved-black-screen-after-upgrade-to-high-sierra.237050/page-2#post-1633911).
-- In following the same process I was able to get the sleep/wake working.
-I implemented the settings found in [RehabMan's config_HD615_620_630_640_650_spoof.plist](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_HD615_620_630_640_650_spoof.plist) to my config and got wake to work.
-The outstanding issue is when it wakes there is a flicker to the screen.
-- Implemented WhateverGreen Device/Property patches and finally got rid of the flicker
+- Screen brightness now works.
+I found [@goldenegg's MSI build](https://www.tonymacx86.com/threads/guide-msi-gf62vr-7rf-high-sierra-10-13-2.241725/) that was quite similar to mine and was able to get screen brightness working.
+This is huge as I'm not sure I've seen any other builds of similar gen MSI laptops running HD 630s that have this working.

 ### Sleep Working
 - I followed [this post](https://www.tonymacx86.com/threads/guide-msi-gf62vr-7rf-high-sierra-10-13-2.241725/) and was able to adapt the approach from a similar MSI laptop to get it working for my laptop
-- There are still some weirdness, but the machine will truly go to sleep.
-I need to activate it by going to Apple->Sleep for it to work.
-This will turn off the backlight of the keyboard and result in the power button glowing in and out blue.
-Just going to my hot corner or letting the machine just go to sleep on it's own just seems to put the monitor to sleep.
+- Following the same instructions I was able to get true sleep and wake to work.
+The laptop will go to sleep on it's own and with the lid closed.
+The keyboard backlight turns off and everything.
 - When the laptop wakes the light switches from blue to red, indicating that it's switched to the GTX 1050 to run.
-I'm honestly not sure how that works, since I've disabled the card, but when running that card, the brightness controls work.
+It doesn't seem to impact anything, so I'm not too bothered by it at this point.

 ### Restart on Shutdown Fix
 - Added FixShutdown fix in Clover Configurator